Vindexus/PoweredByHeresy/game/github/assassin.md

 *   Buzz cut, elaborate hair, tattooed head
 *   Slim body, athletic body, huge body

+## Drive

+### Brutal

+Make a mess of a kill to intimidate others.

+### Shadow

+Kill an enemy before they even know they're in danger.

+### Reckless

+Leap into danger before a plan is formed.

 ## Starting Moves

 You get these moves.